 This policy is focused entirely on providing a safety net for dependents in the event of the policyholder’s death.

-Additional riders for critical illness protection, accidental death services, and premium waivers are available for the policy customisation.
+Additional riders such as critical illness protection, accidental death, disability income, and more are available for policy customisation.

 The reduced premiums from term insurance create better opportunities to invest this money in more profitable returns.